 \section{Conclusions}

-Non-commuting observables cannot be measured joinly.
+Non-commuting observables cannot be measured jointly.
 However it is possible in the POVM formalism to do joint measurements of (generally non-commuting) observables which are approximations of the actual non-commuting observables and called unsharp observables.
-We have considered in this paper approximate joint measurement of two and three qubit observables separtely, through an Arthur-Kelly like model for qubit observables.This model comes naturally when one considers a Stern-Gerlach setup with a linear magnetic field.
-In Stern-Gerlach setup the momenta of the atoms acts as pointer observables for their spin degrees of freedom.
-Considering approximate joint measurement of $\sigma_x$ and $\sigma_y$ through this model, we have shown here numerically that measurement uncertainty relations derived elsewhere(see ref.\cite{ajm}) hold.
+We have considered in this paper approximate joint measurement of two and three qubit observables separately, through an Arthur-Kelly like model for qubit observables.This model comes naturally when one considers a Stern-Gerlach setup with a linear magnetic field.
+In the Stern-Gerlach setup the momenta of the atoms acts as pointer observables for their spin degrees of freedom.
+Considering approximate joint measurement of $\sigma_x$ and $\sigma_y$ through this model, we have shown here numerically that the measurement uncertainty relations derived elsewhere(see ref.\cite{ajm}) hold.
 It has also been shown how increasing the relative sharpness of the initial momentum wavefunctions of the detectors leads measurement of one observable to become almost sharp while that of the other to become almost trivial.
-Effect of initial detector states on the post-measurement state of the sysytem has also been considered.
+Effect of initial detector states on the post-measurement state of the system has also been considered.
 The action of the measurement interaction on the system turns out to be that of an asymmetric depolarising channel.
 This forms the basis of a physical understanding of the origin of complementarity (between $\sigma_x$ and $\sigma_y$ measurement )in the model.
 We also see an indication of the entanglement between the system and detectors increasing as one of the measurements becomes sharper.

 We have considered two different characterisations of unsharpness.
-Firstly, by comparing the probability distribution of the observable to be approximately measured with that of the approximate observable.
-Secondly, by considering the alignment of the momemtum direction with the spin observable in the Heisenberg picture.
+Firstly, by comparing the probability distribution of the values of observable to be approximately measured with that of the approximate observable.
+Secondly, by considering the alignment of the momentum direction with the spin observable in the Heisenberg picture.
 We have shown that for the case in which both the observables are approximated equally well, the corresponding measures of unsharpness are proportional.
 For our choice of pointer observable the measures checking the alignment and disturbance due to measurement do not seem to satisfy an error-disturbance relationship.